David A. Coon

 • National Public Finance Guarantee Corp.: Represented National Public Finance Guarantee and MBIA, who insured numerous bonds issued by Puerto Rico and its agencies, in a suit against eight major Wall Street banks to hold them accountable for inequitable conduct that contributed to Puerto Rico’s economic collapse.

+Before joining Selendy Gay, David served as a law clerk for the Honorable Dennis Jacobs of the U.S. Court of Appeals for the Second Circuit.
 David earned his J.D. cum laude from Harvard Law School, where he was a senior editor of the Harvard Business Law Review and represented indigent criminal defendants in the Criminal Justice Institute clinic.
-David served as a law clerk for the Honorable Dennis Jacobs of the United States Court of Appeals for the Second Circuit.
 Before law school, he was an analyst at a major financial services institution in New York.

 • Harvard Law School (J.D.)